zachyingling/Bamazon/README.md

 ### Description

 This is a CLI application using a mySQL database containing a table with 5 columns (id, product_name, product_department, product_price, product_stock).
-The database is using localhost on port 3306 with the username "root" and password "password".

 ### Technologies Used